Faculty Research

 Resident Education

-As part of the academic health center and largest medical school in the United States, the Department of Radiation Oncology at IU School of Medicine promotes resident participation in research and provides resources and physician-scientist mentoring to facilitate this work.
+As part of the academic health center and largest medical school in the United States, the Department of Radiation Medicine at IU School of Medicine promotes resident participation in research and provides resources and physician-scientist mentoring to facilitate this work.
 Residents have presented their results at national and international meetings and published in many widely read journals.

 Cancer Research Updates